-Specific A From the way the indicator is phrased, is it clear what exactly will be achieved?
-Avoid using words with an unclear meaning, such as "improved", "effective" or "capacity" for example, "% of households who improved their agricultural production") Measurable "\ • If • D Are you sure that it is possible to collect data for such an indicator? (for example, volume of soil lost due to erosion" is close to impossible to measure) If the data is prone to seasonal changes, can you collect it at the same time of year?
-Do you have the expertise, time and staff to collect the required data? (e.g., measuring the prevalence of undernutrition requires specific expertise + up to 3 weeks of time) A chievable а s it realistic to expect the indicator's targets to be achieved with the time, HR resources and funding you have? (e.g., reduce chronic undernutrition within a two-year project) Overly ambitious targets can make even a great project look like a failure if they are not met.
-Relevant • D Ooes the indicator really capture the change you described as your output / outcome / impact?
-Time-bound s it clearly specified by when the indicator will be achieved? (e.g. by the end of 2021; his information is often provided for a list of several indicators - not for each individually)
+Specific ł From the way the indicator is phrased, is it clear what exactly will be achieved?
+Avoid using words with an unclear meaning, such as "improved", "effective" or "capacity" (for example, "% of households who improved their agricultural production") • Are you sure that it is possible to collect data for such an indicator? (for example, "volume of soil lost due to erosion" is close to impossible to measure) Measurable ł If the data is prone to seasonal changes, can you collect it at the same time of year?
+Do you have the expertise, time and staff to collect the required data? (for example, measuring the prevalence of undernutrition requires specific expertise + up to 3 weeks of time) Achievable ļ Is it realistic to expect the indicator's targets to be achieved with the time, HR resources and funding you have? (for example, reduce chronic undernutrition within a two-year project) Overly ambitious targets can make even a great project look like a failure if they are not met.
+Relevant • Does the indicator really capture the change you described as your output / outcome / impact?
+Time-bound • Is it clearly specified by when the indicator will be achieved? (e.g. by the end of 2021; this information is often provided for a list of several indicators - not for each individually)